BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Methods

 \subsubsection{\textbf{Deep Attack}}

-As shown in Fig. \ref{fullFrameworkFIG}, the design of the deep backdoor attack is similar to the shallow attack described previously in that the backdoors are injecting into the targeted neural networks, allowing an adversary to manipulate the output of the model by changing affected layer weights.
+As shown in Fig. \ref{fullFrameworkFIG}, the design of the deep backdoor attack is similar to the shallow attack described previously in that the backdoors are injected into the targeted neural networks, allowing an adversary to manipulate the output of the model by changing affected layer weights.
 The difference is attributed to the construction of each network and how feature representations are learned as a result of training and fine-tuning.
-Where the language model contains an image and text encoder, the generative model embedded in the stable diffusion pipeline exploits a 2D conditional U-Net architecture \cite{Ronneberger2015}.
+Where the language model generally contains an image and text encoder, the generative models embedded in all three pipelines exploit the popular 2D conditional U-Net architecture \cite{Ronneberger2015}.

 The U-Net learns feature representations through a combination of downsampling and upsampling layers (hence the `U' shape of the network) \cite{Ronneberger2015}.
 Adding text-conditional information to the U-Net allows the model to derive semantic relationships between captions and their associated images, updating layer weights such that for example the model could be trained to associate the prompt: ``a car" with a particular brand e.g. Ferrari, if only images of that brand were used for training or fine-tuning.